cwinsnes/HeyawakeSolver/README.md

 To check if an input room is of the correct format, use the program Testgrid: java Testgrid <room>.
 If the output is "Done", the room has the correct format.

-Fancy output (i.e. a solved puzzle with white and black squares) can be gotten by using "gringo <room to test> | clasp | java test/Parser
+Fancy output (i.e. a solved puzzle with white and black squares) can be gotten by using "gringo <room to test> | clasp | java Parser